rajeshbhola/devguide/_posts/2014-12-13-code-snippet copy.markdown

 ## Introduction

-Creating a simple Grails application is a straightforward process.
+Creating a simple Grails application is a straight-forward process.
 Here’s a quick step-by-step guide to get you started.

 And this process is applicable for both VS Code and Intellij Ultimate Edition IDE.
 <br>
 <br>